tdpg20232a/paper-review-MambaulIzzi/README.md

 1. **Research Design**:
     - The research was carried out in two different study stages to evaluate the interaction techniques developed.
-    - The first study focused on mapping input and handedness in a panning task, while the second study compared four interaction techniques in a zooming task [T1], [T2].
+    - The first study focused on mapping input and handedness in a panning task, while the second study compared four interaction techniques in a zooming task

 2. **Participants**:
     - A total of 16 participants (13 men, 3 women) who were all right-handed were recruited for this study.
     - Participants came from the institution where the author works, with an age range of 18 to 44 years.
-    - Some participants had previous experience with VR/AR, while others did not [T6].
+    - Some participants had previous experience with VR/AR, while others did not

 3. **Experimental Procedure**:
     - The study consists of two different parts: a panning task and an integrated pan and zoom task.
     - Each interaction technique is evaluated by providing sufficient training to participants before performing the specified tasks.
-    - Study duration ranges between 20-30 minutes for the first part and 50-60 minutes for the second part, with a break between the two parts [T6].
+    - Study duration ranges between 20-30 minutes for the first part and 50-60 minutes for the second part, with a break between the two parts

 4. **Data Analysis**:
     - User performance data, such as task completion time, arm fatigue and user preferences, are analyzed using appropriate statistical methods.
-    - Statistical analysis is performed to compare results between different interaction techniques and evaluate effectiveness and user preferences [T6].
+    - Statistical analysis is performed to compare results between different interaction techniques and evaluate effectiveness and user preferences

 By using a structured and experimental methodological approach, this research can provide deep insight into the performance and user preferences of interaction techniques developed for digital map navigation with AR.

+<h2>Various Interaction Techniques</h2>

 In this research, various interaction techniques are used to explore the potential of using freehand gestures in digital map navigation with AR.
 The following is an overview of the interaction techniques used in this research: